solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ## Bonus: Kinesis Data Generator

 There is one more way to write data to a stream I wanted to mention.
-It is often useful to simulate data being written to the stream, f.ex. to test consumer's behavior.
+It is often useful to simulate data being written to the stream, e.g. to test consumer's behavior.
 To simplify this process, there is a tool called **Kinesis Data Generator (KDG)**.
 You can find it in [GitHub](https://github.com/awslabs/amazon-kinesis-data-generator) or use the hosted UI [here](http://amzn.to/datagen).
 There is also an extensive [blog post](https://aws.amazon.com/blogs/big-data/test-your-streaming-data-solution-with-the-new-amazon-kinesis-data-generator/) on using KDG.

 # Monitoring a stream